Dmitry Gorin

-Dmitry G. Gorin is an American defense lawyer and academic best known for his work as Los Angeles County District Attorney and for handling a number of high-profile public cases.
-He has been a faculty member in the Department of Communication Studies at the University of California, Los Angeles since 2003.
-He also serves as a faculty member at Pepperdine University School of Law.
+Dmitry Gennadovich Gorin (Дмитрий Геннадьевич Горин) is a Soviet-born American defense lawyer.
+He was a lecturer in the Department of Communication Studies at the University of California, Los Angeles and was an adjunct professor at Pepperdine University School of Law.

 Early life and education

-Dmitry Gorin was born in the Soviet Union.
+Dmitry Gorin was born in the Russian Soviet Federative Socialist Republic in the Soviet Union.
+He has said there was antisemitism in the Soviet Union.
 In 1979, when he was nine, his family immigrated to the United States.
-Upon arriving in the U.S., Gorin did not speak English and initially aspired to become an engineer during his junior high years.
-He attended Fairfax High School, where he participated in mock trial programs during which he developed interest in law.
+He got in fights with other students in elementary school in the United States after being called a commie although he did not know what communism was.
+He attended Fairfax High School in Los Angeles, where he participated in a mock trial program which developed his interest in law.

-Gorin pursued higher education at the University of California, Los Angeles (UCLA), earning a bachelor's degree in economics in 1992, graduating magna cum laude and receiving Phi Beta Kappa honors.
+Gorin attended the University of California, Los Angeles, earning a bachelor's degree in economics in 1992, graduating magna cum laude and receiving Phi Beta Kappa honors.
 He subsequently earned Juris Doctor degree from the UCLA School of Law.

 Career

-For over a decade, Gorin served in the Los Angeles County District Attorney's office, retiring as a Senior Deputy District Attorney in 2006.
-He specialized in prosecuting cases such as gang-related murders, sex crimes, major narcotics offenses, and white-collar crimes.
+Gorin worked as a deputy district attorney in the Los Angeles County District Attorney's Office for more than a decade before entering private practice in 2006.
+He "specialized in complex trial work including gang-related murders, sex crimes, major narcotics cases, and white-collar crimes."

-Gorin entered private practice in 2006 as a founding partner of Eisner Gorin LLP.
-Both partners have received certification as Criminal Law Specialists from the State Bar of California.
-Gorin's defense practice focuses on serious criminal matters, including white-collar and other financial offenses such as fraud, tax-related violations, and regulatory infractions.
+Gorin entered private practice in 2006 as a founding partner of Eisner Gorin LLP with Alan Eisner.
+Gorin has been certified as a criminal law specialist by the State Bar of California.
+Gorin's practice has focused on fraud, tax-related violations, and regulatory infractions.

-In June 2025, he received the Los Angeles Daily Journal White Collar Crime Award for his work in high-profile federal litigation and “bet-the-company” cases involving substantial financial stakes.
+Gorin has been consulted by the Los Angeles Times as a legal commentator on criminal cases.

 Notable cases

 Kathy Griffin–Donald Trump photo controversy (2017)

-On May 30, 2017, Kathy Griffin posted on Instagram and Twitter a video showing her holding "a mask styled to look like the severed, bloody head" of then U.S. President Donald Trump.
-The shoot with photographer Tyler Shields drew criticism and Griffin removed the post and apologized, saying she "went too far."
-She also referenced Trump's remark about Megyn Kelly.
-Later, a lawsuit was filed against Kathy Griffin and Gorin represented her along with Lisa Bloom.
+On May 30, 2017, Kathy Griffin posted a video on Instagram and Twitter showing her holding "a severed and bloody head that represented President Donald Trump".
+The shoot with photographer Tyler Shields drew criticism and Griffin removed the post and issued an apology.
+Later, Gorin represented Griffin along with Lisa Bloom when Griffin was investigated by the United States Secret Service.

 Sergey Kovalev assault case (2018–2020)

-On June 9, 2018, Sergey Kovalev was arrested in California after allegedly punching a woman.
+On June 9, 2018, Sergey Kovalev was arrested in California after allegedly punching a woman in the face after she had reportedly rejected his advances.
 He was charged with felony assault likely to cause great bodily injury, pleaded not guilty on August 27, 2018, and was released on $50,000 bail.
-On April 4, 2019, he was held to answer on the felony charge and arraigned on April 19.
-Gorin represented Kovalev until January 2020.
+Gorin was Kovalev's attorney before Kovalev relieved him for another attorney in January 2020.